August Wilhelm Schlegel: Career

+Tutoring

 Early in 1804, he made the acquaintance of Madame de Staël in Berlin, who hired him as a tutor for her children.
 After divorcing his wife Caroline, Schlegel travelled with Madame de Staël to Switzerland, Italy and France, acting as an adviser in her literary work.
 In 1807 he attracted much attention in France by an essay in the French, Comparaison entre la Phèdre de Racine et celle d'Euripide, in which he attacked French classicism from the standpoint of the Romantic school.
 His famous lectures on dramatic art and literature (Über dramatische Kunst und Literatur, 1809–1811), which have been translated into most European languages, were delivered at Vienna in 1808.
 He was accompanied by De Staël and her children.
 In 1810 Schlegel was ordered to leave the Swiss Confederation as an enemy of the French literature.

-In 1812, he travelled with De Staël, her fiancé Albert de Rocca and her children to Moscow, St. Petersburg and Stockholm and acted as secretary of Jean Baptiste Jules Bernadotte, through whose influence the right of his family to noble rank was revived.
-After this, he joined again the household of Mme. de Staël until her death in 1817, for like Mathieu de Montmorency he was one of her intimates until the end of her life.
+In 1812, he travelled with De Staël, her husband Albert de Rocca and her children to Kyiv, Moscow, Saint Petersburg and via Finland to Stockholm and acted as press secretary between 1813 and 1814 of Swedish Crown Prince Jean Baptiste Bernadotte, through whose influence the right of his family to noble rank was revived.
+After this, he joined again the household of Mme. de Staël until her death in 1817 in Paris, for like Mathieu de Montmorency he was one of her intimates until the end of her life.
 Schlegel was made a professor of Indology at the University of Bonn in 1818, and during the remainder of his life occupied himself chiefly with oriental studies.
 He founded a special printing office for Sanskrit.
 As an orientalist, he was unable to adapt himself to the new methods opened up by Bopp.
 He corresponded with Wilhelm von Humboldt, a linguist.
-After the death of Madame de Staël, Schlegel married (1818) a daughter of Heinrich Paulus, but this union was dissolved in 1821.
+After the death of Madame de Staël 14 July 1817 in Paris, Schlegel married in 1818 a daughter of Heinrich Paulus, but this union was dissolved in 1821.

-Schlegel continued to lecture on art and literature, publishing in 1827 On the Theory and History of the Plastic Arts, and in 1828 two volumes of critical writings (Kritische Schriften).
-In 1823–30 he published the journal Indische Bibliothek.
-In 1823 edited the Bhagavad Gita, with a Latin translation, and in 1829, the Ramayana.
-This was followed by his 1832 work Reflections on the Study of the Asiatic Languages.
-Schlegel's translation of Shakespeare, begun in Jena, was ultimately completed, under the superintendence of Ludwig Tieck, by Tieck's daughter Dorothea and Wolf Heinrich Graf von Baudissin.
-This rendering is considered one of the best poetical translations in German, or indeed in any language.
-In 1826, Felix Mendelssohn, at the age of 17, was inspired by August Wilhelm's translation of Shakespeare's A Midsummer Night's Dream to write a homonymous concert overture.
-Schlegel's brother Friedrich's wife was an aunt of Mendelssohn.